mikerott/microservice-tls-detector/README.md

 While I did not spend much time writing tests (there are very few, due to time), the infrastructure is in place to cover everything and aggregate coverage reports.
-After `mvn clean install`, you can open tls-detector-jacoco-report-aggregator/target/site/index.html in a browser to get an idea what a report might look like.
+After `mvn clean install`, you can open `tls-detector-jacoco-report-aggregator/target/site/index.html` in a browser to get an idea what a report might look like.
 I consider this, too, to be boilerplate.

+## More Quality

+I did not set up an automated devops workflow, but if I had, there would have also been quality gates tied to [SonarQube](https://www.sonarqube.org/).

 ---